-- A. This Master Program shall be administered according to the standards and criteria in RCW 90.58 and WAC 173-27.
-In addition to the requirements of the Act, permit review, implementation, and enforcement procedures affecting private property must be conducted in a manner consistent with all relevant constitutional and other legal limitations on the regulation of private property. - B. Shoreline Substantial Development Permits and Shoreline Conditional Use Permits shall be subject to all of the applicable requirements of the Rosalia Municipal Code 18.68 (Procedures and Permits) and Section 7.6 (Shoreline Permits and Exemptions) of this Master Program. - C. Shoreline Variances shall be processed in the same manner as a variance from the Town's zoning code and shall be subject to all applicable provisions of Rosalia Municipal Code 18.68.040 (Variances) and 18.72.030 (Town Council), and Section 7.6 (Shoreline Permits and Exemptions) of this Master Program. - D. Appeals to the Shoreline Hearings Board of a final decision on a Shoreline Substantial Development Permit, Shoreline Conditional Use Permit, Shoreline Variance, or a decision on an appeal of an administrative action, may be filed by the applicant or any aggrieved party pursuant to RCW 90.58.180 within thirty (30) days of receipt of the final decision by the Town or by Ecology as provided for in RCW 90.58.140(6). - E. The effective date of the Town's decision shall be the date of filing with the Department of Ecology as defined in RCW 90.58.140.
+- A. This Master Program shall be administered according to the standards and criteria in RCW 90.58 and WAC 173-27. - B. In addition to the requirements of the Act, permit review, implementation, and enforcement procedures affecting private property must be conducted in a manner consistent with all relevant constitutional and other legal limitations on the regulation of private property.
+The Advisory Memorandum and Recommended Process for Evaluating Proposed Regulatory or Administrative Actions to Avoid Unconstitutional Takings of Private Property (State of Washington Office of the Attorney General 2006) provides "...an orderly, consistent process that better enables government to evaluate proposed regulatory or administrative actions to assure that these actions do not result in unconstitutional takings of private property."

+- C. Shoreline Substantial Development Permits and Shoreline Conditional Use Permits shall be subject to all of the applicable requirements of the Malden Municipal Code and Section 7.6 (Shoreline Permits and Exemptions) of this Chapter. - D. Shoreline Variances shall be processed in the same manner as a variance from the Town's zoning code and shall be subject to all applicable provisions of Malden Municipal Code and Section 7.6 (Shoreline Permits and Exemptions) of this Chapter. - E. Appeals to the Shoreline Hearings Board of a final decision on a Shoreline Substantial Development Permit, Shoreline Conditional Use Permit, Shoreline Variance, or a decision on an appeal of an administrative action, may be filed by the applicant or any aggrieved party pursuant to RCW 90.58.180 within thirty (30) days of receipt of the final decision by the Town or by Ecology as provided for in RCW 90.58.140(6). - F. The effective date of the Town's decision shall be the date of filing with the Department of Ecology as defined in RCW 90.58.140.